SJ23 Tech Tip E02. (Updated 2021-08-10) Bob Schimmel & Randy Cook

 • The current rating of a breaker is normally sized to protect the wire.
 I'm using 15A breakers and carry a spare.

-• The front panel is latched closed by a couple of brass barrel bolts and flips down on brass hinges for ready access to the back.
+• The front panel is latched by a couple of brass barrel bolts and flips down on brass hinges for ready access to the back.
 There is just enough space behind the panel to prevent wire movement without squishing it.
 This "squish" space is very important so the connections are not strained and with enough ventilation to keep it dry.

 • The adjacent settee back rest can flip down to access the back panel wiring.
 There is sufficient slack in the wiring to slide the back panel sideways a bit for servicing.